Natural Products

 What is Bloodroot?

 Bloodroot is an early spring wildflower that grows in woodlands of the eastern United States and Canada.
-The stout rhizome yields a bright red latex when cut, giving the plant its common name.
+The stout rhizome oozes with a bright red latex when cut, giving the plant its common name.
 The root and rhizome are collected in the fall for medicinal use.

 Traditional/Ethnobotanical uses

-Bloodroot was used by eastern Native American tribes as a red dye and in the treatment of ulcers, skin conditions, and as a blood purifier.
-All of these medicinal uses apparently derive from the appearance of the blood-red latex exuded from the fresh root.
+Bloodroot was used by eastern American Indian tribes as a red dye and in the treatment of ulcers, skin conditions, and as a blood purifier as well as for treating ulcers and skin conditions.
+All of these medicinal uses derive from the appearance of the blood-red latex exuded from the fresh root.
 The juice also was used for coughs and sore throats, with the bitter taste masked by placing the juice on a lump of maple sugar that was then sucked.
-Higher oral doses were observed to have expectorant and emetic properties.
+Higher oral doses were observed to expel phlegm and cause vomiting.
 The root entered 19th century medicine as a caustic topical treatment for skin cancers, polyps, and warts.
-There are no clinical trials to support these uses.
+Bloodroot has been marketed in toothpastes and mouthwashes for the prevention of gum disease and plaque, but studies have found it inferior to drugs such as doxycycline and chlorhexidine, with concerns about its toxicity.

 Contraindications